-- MGlu2 NAM for the treatment of mild neurocognitive disorders, or mNCD.
-We are developing mGlu2 NAM as a novel orally available treatment for mNCD associated with Alzheimer's disease, Parkinson's disease and depressive disorders.
-The program has entered clinical candidate selection phase and we expect to enter IND enabling studies in 2024. - M4 PAM for the treatment of schizophrenia and other psychosis.
-We are developing M4 PAM as a novel orally available treatment for schizophrenia and other psychosis.
-We are currently optimizing multiple chemical series of highly selective M4 PAMs compounds and expect to enter into clinical candidate selection phase in late 2023.
+• mGlu2 NAM for the treatment of mild neurocognitive disorders, or mNCD.
+We are developing mGlu2 NAM as a novel orally available treatment for mNCD associated with neurodegenerative disorder such as Alzheimer's disease and Parkinson's disease and depression as a comorbidity.
+The program is in late lead optimization phase and we expect to enter clinical candidate selection in the second half of 2024.